 ED usually has other causes.

 ED is almost always caused by low blood flow to the penis.
 This is a result of other conditions, such as hardening of the arteries, high blood pressure, and high cholesterol.
 These conditions narrow the blood vessels and reduce blood flow to the penis.
 Low testosterone may affect the desire for sex, but it rarely causes ED.

 Testosterone replacement therapy has many risks.

 Testosterone treatment can cause the body to retain too much fluid.
-It can also cause acne and enlarged breasts.
+It can also cause acne, an enlarged prostate, and enlarged breasts.
 Other side effects include lower fertility; an increase in red blood cells; and an increase in sleep apnea symptoms.